A Guide To Pondicherry - Pastel Colours and Pastries

 By bus

-Travelling by bus to Pondicherry will be the easiest way for you to get to this pretty coastal town.
-There are two types of buses you can choose from:
+Travelling by bus to Pondicherry will be the easiest and cheapest way for you to get to this pretty coastal town.
+There are two types of buses you can choose to travel onf:

 Local buses

 If you’re travelling to Pondicherry from elsewhere in Tamil Nadu, catching a local state bus will by far be the cheapest way for you to get to the city.
-These local buses are very basic with no air conditioning and with three seat benches behind the driver, and two seat benches on the other side.
-The windows and doors will be open so that you can catch the breeze.
-These buses run all over the state of Tamil Nadu linking the towns and cities together.
+These local buses are very basic with no air conditioning (just open windows and doors) and have five seats spanning the width of the bus - three bench seats behind the driver, and two seats on the other side of the aisle.
+These buses are extremely budget friendly and run all over the state of Tamil Nadu linking the towns and cities together.

-We caught one of the state buses that run from Chennai’s CMBT bus station all the way to Pondicherry and the four hour plus bus journey cost us 190 rupees each (£1.82 or $2.28).
-On longer distances the buses will usually stop for rest breaks.
-If you do stop, we wholeheartedly recommend picking up some samosas.
+We caught one of the state buses that run from Chennai’s CMBT bus station all the way to Pondicherry and the four hour plus bus journey cost us just 190 rupees each.
+On longer bus routes, the buses will usually stop for rest breaks.
+If your bus does stop, we wholeheartedly recommend picking up some samosas.
 Super cheap at usually around 10 rupees per samosa, they make for the perfect bus snack!

 The easiest way to purchase tickets is on the local bus itself.
-Just head to the bus station (if you’re in Chennai you need the CMBT bus station) and look up at the departure boards or bus windscreen for the correct bus.
+Just head to the bus station (if you’re in Chennai you need the CMBT bus station located here) and look up at the departure boards or on the bus windscreen to find your correct bus.

 For those travelling within the state, you’ll almost certainly be dropped off at Pondicherry’s state bus terminal (location).
 From here it's about a 30 to 45 minute walk to the White Town (French Quarter) or a short 10 minute rickshaw ride.